 Recovery

-Darcy Van Dyke felt broken.
+Darcy Van Dyke felt broken before finding DBT.
 After years—decades—battling substance abuse and bipolar disorders, she wasn’t sure if she wanted to hang in there with life any longer.
 Her relationships were in shambles.
 Her life was a mess.
 She didn’t get it.
-Other people were living happy,...
+Other people...

 Recovery